ABOUT

 HELLO, I'M LUCIA, AND I PAINT THE YORKSHIRE DALES IN THE GORGEOUS MEDIUM OF SOFT PASTELS...

 Wow: the Dales.
-How lucky I am to live and work here.
+I’ve been so lucky to live and work here.

 The moors and valleys have a timelessness, a hugeness, a reassuring solidity.
 Time spent walking here seems to rebalance and rejuvenate; it is the only place I know where I can be simultaneously soothed and uplifted.